DaviLeonardoSMelo/DaviLeonardoSMelo/README.md

 - 👋 Hi, I’m @DaviLeonardoSMelo
-- 👀 I’m constructing my career with devops culture
+- 👀 I’m constructing my career with devops and cloud culture
-- 🌱 I’m currently learning dev ops tecnologys with the stack docker, kubernets and aws
+- 🌱 I’m currently learning backend tecnologys with the stack node.js and typescript Rest API's
-- 💞️ I’m looking to collaborate on dev ops projects
+- 💞️ I’m looking to collaborate on node projects
 - 📫 How to reach me davileonardos.melo@hotmail.com

 <!---